piotrszymaniec/Looty-ref/README.md

 - [ ] read [https://github.com/mleibman/SlickGrid/wiki](https://github.com/mleibman/SlickGrid/wiki) - grid used in Looty
 - [ ] read [http://allaboutscala.com/](http://allaboutscala.com/) - nice introduction to scala
+- [ ] read how looty caches data and rules of refreshing content[]()
+- [ ] read how columns are made, what makes column width not resizable.
+And how you can add html tags to value, for experiance progress tag

  #### Code:
  - [ ] add last caching time